 It was lunch hour, but we got waylaid by some linen clothes in a boutique called Manuelle Guibal.
 We chatted awhile with the woman who worked there.
 She gave me the name of a boutique in Lisbon where I can find the same clothes.
 (I’m going there in June.)
 See my Portugal travel posts.

 We then headed towards the Place des Victoires where I wanted to visit the English boutique that I visit and rave over in London, The Designers Guild.
 This one had just opened.
 It was a lot smaller and, I’m sorry to say, the customer service didn’t hold a candle to the service you’d get in London.

 Directly across the road was this restaurant where we sat at an outdoor table.
 I ordered a tomato mozzarella salad and a tiny glass of wine, Monique ordered a sort of grilled chicken niçoise salad.

 When you think that you can buy a decent bottle of French wine for 6 euros and you’re charged 6 euros for a tiny glass, it’s a little bit scandalous.
 But this is the price you pay for the privilege of eating in a chic Parisian neighborhood.

 Speaking of chic, directly around the corner and located on the Place des Victoires is this gorgeous little boutique where I’ve been shopping for decades.
-(There are two other locations in the city.)

 Upon entering, we spied a bunch of gorgeous scarves.
 Italian made, some were silk, some were a blend of silk and modal.
 A type of rayon, modal is a bio-based textile made from the beechwood tree.
 Modal fabric feels silky-soft on the skin yet is hard-wearing and colorfast when dyed.